atomskcs/hugo-academic/exampleSite/content/author/admin/_index.md

 # List (academic) interests or hobbies
 Tratamientos = [
   "Operatoria dental",
-  "Periodoncia"
+  "Periodoncia",
-  "Protesis removibles"
+  "Protesis removibles",
-  "Protesis fijas unitarias y plurales"
+  "Protesis fijas unitarias y plurales",
-  "Atención pediátrica"
+  "Atención pediátrica"]
-]

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.